ascherer/cwebtest/README.md

-cweb itself is 'frozen' (unless catastrophic bugs are found), but developers are encouraged to work with the sources and improve or extend them. however, don knuth requests that such modified versions of cweb "don't screw up [_these example programmes_] any more than they would screw up today!"
+cweb itself is 'frozen' (unless catastrophic bugs are found), but developers are encouraged to work with the sources and improve or extend them. however, don knuth requests that such modified versions of cweb "don't screw up [_these example programs_] any more than they would screw up today!"

 and some of these example programs are "really OLD indeed. [...] they should be read but not executed!"

 # how to use this project

-start with `git clone https://github.com/ascherer/cwebtest`. the default branch **master** is used to set up the environment by extracting the full set of knuthian example programmes. if you want to cross-check with stanford, use the local `./downloadable-programs.sh --get` and `gzip -d` on all gzipped master sources.
+start with `git clone https://github.com/ascherer/cwebtest`. the default branch **master** is used to set up the environment by extracting the full set of knuthian example programs. if you want to cross-check with stanford, use the local `./downloadable-programs.sh --get` and `gzip -d` on all gzipped master sources.

 now invoke `./runall.sh -p <PATH TO YOUR CWEB> -v <VERSION OF YOUR CWEB>`. this will create a new branch with this commandline as its name by applying **ctangle** and **cweave** on **all** `.w` sources (ca. 250 commits at the time of writing). to see the differences just compare the heads of such branches.

-if you care about modified versions of some of the example programs, you can add the `-c` option to the `./runall.sh` commandline, which applies (most of) the changefiles available and adds `-changes` to the created test branch name, and the `-h` option to apply the cross-product of "hull" examples/changes.
+if you care about modified versions of some of the example programs, you can add the `-c` option to the `./runall.sh` commandline, which applies (most of) the changefiles available and adds `-changes` to the created test branch name.